TheMrityunjayPathak/FeatureEngineering/README.md

 - Feature engineering is a machine learning technique that leverages data to create new variables that aren’t in the training set.

-- It can produce new features for both supervised and unsupervised learning, with the goal of simplifying and speeding up data transformations while also enhancing model accuracy.
+- It can produce new features with the goal of simplifying and speeding up data transformations while also enhancing model accuracy.

 - Feature engineering is required when working with machine learning models.